pshah116/Triple-Ten-Projects/Cohort Analysis E-Commerce/README.md

 ## Recommendations

--Investigate drop-off points in the conversion funnel to reduce cart abandonment—determine whether the product page or checkout process contributes more to user drop-off.
+1) Investigate drop-off points in the conversion funnel to reduce cart abandonment—determine whether the product page or checkout process contributes more to user drop-off.

--Optimize user experience by streamlining high-friction areas in the shopping journey based on funnel performance data.
+2) Optimize user experience by streamlining high-friction areas in the shopping journey based on funnel performance data.

--Boost customer engagement and retention through targeted marketing strategies like personalized offers, loyalty programs, and enhanced customer support.
+3) Boost customer engagement and retention through targeted marketing strategies like personalized offers, loyalty programs, and enhanced customer support.

--Collect and analyze user feedback to gain deeper insights into customer needs and tailor future improvements more effectively.
+4) Collect and analyze user feedback to gain deeper insights into customer needs and tailor future improvements more effectively.

--Maintain continuous cohort tracking to monitor shifts in user behavior and adjust strategies accordingly with real-time data.
+5) Maintain continuous cohort tracking to monitor shifts in user behavior and adjust strategies accordingly with real-time data.